V0v1kkk/WhisperVoiceInput/readme.md

 - **Audio Recording**: Capture audio from your system's default microphone
 - **Speech-to-Text Transcription**: Convert speech to text using OpenAI's Whisper API or compatible services
 - **Multiple Output Options**:
-  - Copy to clipboard - **Copy into clipboard is only works after the first opening of the settings window (as soon as I [find a solution](https://github.com/AvaloniaUI/Avalonia/discussions/18307) I will fix it)**
+  - Copy to clipboard - The stating splash screen is a workaround for a clipboard issue (as soon as I [find a solution](https://github.com/AvaloniaUI/Avalonia/discussions/18307) I will fix it)
   - Use `wl-copy` for Wayland systems
   - Type text directly using `ydotool`
   - Type text directly using `wtype`